The Serengeti Plain at Busch Gardens Tampa is an expansive habitat home to a number of African species including giraffe, rhinoceros, and zebra.

 A park blog post in March 2012 detailed the recent birth of three giraffes.
 A female giraffe named Tinsel was born the week prior to Christmas 2011.
-A second recent birth was female Cofi, which is Swahili for “born on Friday.”
+The second birth was female Cofi, which is Swahili for “born on Friday.”
 A third male calf was born to mother Celina, and Facebook users chose Madoa as his name, meaning “spots” in Swahili.
 The other choices were Kuvuka and Kubwa.

-A 140 lb baby female white rhinoceros was born in the early morning hours on Tuesday, October 23, 2012, on the 26-acre white rhino habitat on the Serengeti Plain to mother Kisiri and father Tambo.
+A 140 pound baby female white rhinoceros was born in the early morning hours on Tuesday, October 23, 2012, on the 26-acre white rhino habitat on the Serengeti Plain to mother Kisiri and father Tambo.
 It was the second calf born to Kisiri, and seventh to Tambo.
-Kisiri, Tambo and another female white rhino were airlifted from Kruger National Park in South Africa in 2001 through the efforts of the International Rhino Foundation (IRF), a non-profit organization dedicated to the protection of rhinos.
+Kisiri, Tambo, and another female white rhino were airlifted from Kruger National Park in South Africa in 2001 through the efforts of the International Rhino Foundation (IRF), a non-profit organization dedicated to the protection of rhinos.